 A big, comfortable and crisp white sofa with a well positioned chaise lounge was the perfect spot to take in the leafy vistas across Lane Cove.

 All the crisp and fresh elements of a new build are married together with the warmth and charm that comes from collections built over time throughout many adventures.
 I’ll let the photos take you on a journey through this soulful space.

 The living room is a big open plan space that opens up to the fresh breezes and sunlight that streams in from the large adjoining balcony.
 It’s a serene space and with oodles of comfort and an harmonious abundance of cute wares.

-The dining table is a family heirloom of Simon’s and the ornate wooden armchairs are paired with subtle silken ethnic prints to reflect Farzard’s background.
-They have more coming in this room and some slight changes, so it is currently in a happy state of flux.
+The dining table is a family heirloom of Simon’s and the ornate wooden armchairs are paired with subtle silken ethnic prints to reflect Farzard’s Iranian background.

-Oh and lunch, I can’t leave out lunch.
-Albeit a slight deviation from the topic on hand, it was a core component to the whole homely experience: a quinoa and kale salad with a homemade lemon and herb dressing and grilled haloumi, a spritzy homemade grapefruit micktail with mint and strawberry and a dreamy buttermilk panna cotta (I shall endeavour to post up the recipes on the blog soon!).
+Or beautiful hosts made a quinoa and kale salad with a homemade lemon and herb dressing and grilled haloumi, a spritzy homemade grapefruit mocktail with mint and strawberry, a dreamy buttermilk pannacotta to finish.

-An assortment of cakes from their local markets were an oh-so-decadent addition!
+An assortment of cakes from their local markets.

 We hope you enjoyed a peek into this beautiful home!
 Thank you to our lovely friends for being such great hosts and for letting us share your lovely home with our creative community.
 May you you create many happy memories in your new home!